RezaBN/A-Comparative-Analysis-of-Clustering-Algorithms-with-and-without-Autoencoders-in-CF/README.md

 # Autoencoder & Clustering Combination based Recommender

-Welcome to the Movie Recommendation System project!
+Welcome to the Autoencoder & Clustering Combination based Recommender project!
 This system uses autoencoders for feature learning, clustering for grouping users, and collaborative filtering for movie recommendations.

 This repository implements the algorithms described in the paper "**Improving Collaborative Filtering Performance: A Comparative Analysis of Clustering Algorithms with and without Autoencoders**" which is published in Multimedia Tools and Applications.